To put it simply, video bitrate is the amount of data contained in a video for every second it is transmitted.

 8 bits = 1 byte

-So, if there’s one megabyte (1000000bytes) of data per second the data rate will be 8 mega bits per second – 8 million bits per second (8Mbps).
+So, if there’s one megabyte (1000000bytes) of data transmitted per second the data rate will be 8 megabits per second – 8 million bits per second (8Mbps).

 The quality of a video depends on its bitrate.
 The higher the bitrate, the higher the quality.

-Does this mean the bitrate of a video be changed to improve its quality?
+Does this mean the bitrate of a video can be increased to improve its quality?

 The bitrate of the source video can’t be changed to a higher quality.